Unveiling the Facts: How Long Does Dehydrated Food Last?

 Summary of Key Points

-Dehydrated foods can last 1 to 5 years or more if stored properly.
-To make them last use airtight containers, vacuum sealing and oxygen absorbers.
-These will keep out moisture and air which will spoil the food.
+Dehydrated foods can last 4 months to 1 year or more if stored properly, and up to 25 years if professionally packaged.
+To make them last, use airtight containers, vacuum sealing, and oxygen absorbers.
+These will keep out moisture and air, which will spoil the food.

 Remember to store food safely.
 This means checking your stored foods regularly for spoilage and rotating them so you use the oldest first.
-This will keep you and your family safe and enjoy long lasting tasty dehydrated foods.
+This will keep you and your family safe and help you enjoy long-lasting, tasty dehydrated foods.

 FAQ